chuck032/Sparta-global-rock-paper-scissors/README.md

 # Sparta-global-rock-paper-scissors

+Instructions for use:

+* To use this project git clone the repository to your computer.
+* Enter the project and open the html file.
+To view the code you can open the html file in a text editor.

-Rock, Paper, Scissors - Homework
+# Rock, Paper, Scissors

-Your homework is to create the game Rock Paper Scissors game against the computer in the browser using alerts and prompts.
+For this project we were required to create the game Rock Paper Scissors against the computer in the browser using alerts and prompts.

-Rules of the Game
+### Rules of the Game

 There are a few basic rules to the game:-

-Rock beats Scissors
+Rock beats Scissors </br>
-Paper beats Rock
+Paper beats Rock </br>
 Scissors beats Paper

-You will need to:-
+Requirements:

-Get the player input through the browser
+* Player input through the browser.
-Create a random move for the computer
+* Create a random move for the computer.
-You should play the best of five rounds between the player and the computer You will need to check for a winner after each round You should display the score after each round
+* Play the best of five rounds between the player and the computer.
+* Check for a winner after each round.
+* Display the score after each round.